 Curricular Practical Training (CPT) for F1 Students

-CPT is a work benefit that allows F-1 students to complete off-campus employment in conjunction with class credit.
+CPT is a work benefit that allows F-1 students to complete off-campus employment for class credit.
 In other words, CPT is the authorization an F-1 student requires to do an internship in the United States while studying at Bentley.
-CPT authorization can be granted by the CISS as long as students meet the academic requirements of their program and turn in the appropriate paperork (listed below).
+CPT authorization can be granted by the CISS as long as students meet the immigration criteria, academic requirements of their program to complete an internship, and turn in the appropriate application documents (listed below).
 CPT can be part-time (20 hours a week or less) or full-time (more than 20 hours a week).
 CPT is designed to provide work experience directly related to the internship course in which the student is enrolled.
 Keep in mind that a total of 365 days of full time CPT employment disqualifies a student for OPT.
 Traditional volunteer work (e.g. at a soup-kitchen, homeless shelter) does not require CPT.
 However most volunteer work that is employment-related, even unpaid internships, require CPT authorization.

 CPT Application Process